 - Which times of year are the most and least busy?

-Follow regional news, keep up with the local events, and join residents’ Facebook groups to keep tabs on what’s happening in the area.
+Follow regional news, keep up with local events, and join residents’ Facebook groups to keep tabs on what’s happening in the area.

 Your unique value proposition